 Say Jane bought her home for $300,000, made a $30,000 down payment and borrowed $270,000.
 Two years later, Jane becomes unemployed, but has an excellent job opportunity in another state.
 She needs to sell her house and move, but she learns that home values in her area have declined and her house is valued at $250,000 — and, she still owes $258,400 on her mortgage.
-She is now underwater, or upside-down.
+She is now underwater, or upside-down, on the mortgage.

-In addition to declining home prices, homeowners can find themselves in this financial situation when they buy homes with little or no money down or borrow against most or all of the equity, McBride says.
+In addition to declining home prices, homeowners can find themselves in this financial situation when they buy homes with little or no money down or borrow against most or all of the equity, says McBride.

-“Note that even a stagnant home price can leave you upside-down if you wish to sell the home soon after because the transaction costs of selling could more than offset what little equity you have,” he says.
+“Note that even a stagnant home price can leave you upside-down if you wish to sell the home soon after because the transaction costs of selling could more than offset what little equity you have,” says McBride.

 Why an underwater mortgage can be risky

 - Selling: If you’re underwater, you will also have a hard time selling.
-If a homeowner can’t make enough from their sale to cover their mortgage balance, they will be responsible for making up the difference.
-Or, you will need to apply for a short sale with your lender, which is a type of sale where the bank agrees to accept less than the total remaining mortgage balance.
+If you can’t make enough from the sale to cover your mortgage balance, you’ll be responsible for making up the difference.
+Alternatively, you’ll need to apply for a short sale with your lender, which is a type of sale where the bank agrees to accept less than the total remaining mortgage balance.
 This harms your credit score.

 - Possible foreclosure: If a home doesn’t sell as a short sale, the next step is foreclosure.
 When a home is underwater, you are at a higher risk of foreclosure if the payments become too much for you.

 Signs that your mortgage is underwater